Sma-RTy/native-on-prem/test/itp/onp/ts01-platform-setup.md

    hugepage_amount: "500"
    ```

-2. Run `./deploy_onprem.sh node` and wait until script finishes.
+2. From `oek` directory execute script `./deploy_onprem.sh node` and wait until script finishes.
 It should end with success.
 3. Verify deployment of the node
    - `uname -r` should display `3.10.0-1062.9.1.rt56.1033.el7.x86_64`
    - `tuned-adm active` **should not** display `Current active profile: realtime` (it might be `virtual-guest` if it's a VM or different if it's a physical machine)